RodZill4/material-maker/doc/_sources/node_3d_texture.rst.txt

 ~~~~~~~~~~~

 3D textures can be applied to objects defined by a heightmap, that can be generated
-either as a regular greyscale image, or from a 3D scene defined using signed distance
+either as a regular grayscale image, or from a 3D scene defined using signed distance
 functions.

 In both cases, the **Apply** node is used to define 3D coordinates to query 3D textures,